Short-dated euro area yields hover near multi-year highs

 "Given earlier comments from other ECB officials, it supports the view that ECB is not done hiking after the March meeting given the current inflationary pressure."

-The ECB has promised a 50 basis point increase at next month's meeting, which would take the deposit rate to 3%, and bets on where rates will end have soared to over 3.6%, while expectations of policy easing through 2024 have eased.
+The ECB has promised a 50-basis-point increase at next month's meeting, which would take the deposit rate to 3%, and bets on where rates will end have soared to over 3.6%, while expectations of monetary policy easing through 2024 have eased just slightly.
 EUESTECBF=ICAP

 The picture is similar in the United States, where stubbornly high inflation and a strong payrolls report pushed peak rate expectations for the Federal Reserve above 5.3%.